-Another place worth considering is West End Point Beach.
+Another location worth considering is West End Point Beach.
 A more secluded spot on the west end of Cayman Brac, this beach has a long stretch of soft, white sand and shallow waters along the shore for lazy wading in the warm Caribbean.

 |Bloody Bay Beach||1.4 mi.
 Northwest of Central Blossom Village||North West|